Vmateo15/Microsoft-Sentinel-SOC-LAB/detections/powershell-detection.md

 Encoded PowerShell commands can be used legitimately, but they are also commonly associated with obfuscated or suspicious command execution.

-Because the query identified PowerShell execution using encoded-command syntax, the activity should be reviewed to determine whether the command was expected and authorized.
+Because the query identified PowerShell execution using encoded command syntax, the activity should be reviewed to determine whether the command was expected and authorized.

 ## Recommended Response